 Boosted Posts are focused on engagement (these are vanity metrics) and targeted specifically to the 16% of users likely to engage with an ad (source: our company’s Facebook account manager).
 This is fine if that is what you are after, but engagement is not going to lead to increased sales, conversions, greater reach, or brand awareness compared with other more effective campaign objectives which are more effective marketing objectives if you are trying to grow your business (a related article here on Facebook engagement and does it matter).

-Each of Facebook’s marketing objectives is designed for a specific goal and boosted posts are focused solely on engagement.
+Each of Facebook’s marketing objectives is designed for a specific goal and boosted posts are focused solely on post engagement.
 And engagement is not a good objective to pursue when you are focused on business outcomes such as growing revenue.

 Our company’s Facebook account manager had this to say about Boosted Posts:

 You are targeting engagement heavy users and this does not correlate with purchase intent, brand recognition, etc. Instead, it is solely focused on those who tend to react or “like” anything.